-In simple situations, such as the furniture domain in this corpus, which contained 3 attributes (apart from LOCATION), the number of ways in which attributes can be grouped into a preference order for the IA was limited [8].
+In simple situations, such as the furniture domain in this corpus, which contained 3 attributes (apart from LOCATION), the number of ways in which attributes can be grouped into a PO for the IA is limited (Gatt et al., 2007).
 Psycholinguistic evidence also facilitates the task.
-For instance, it is known that attributes such as COLOUR tend to be included in descriptions even when they are not required [16, 6, 1], while relative attributes requiring comparison to other objects (such as SIZE), are cognitively more costly and more likely to be omitted [2].
-In a more complex domain, such as the people domain in this corpus, the larger number of attributes increases the possible number of preference orders, and testing them all is unfeasible.
+For instance, it is known that attributes such as COLOUR tend to be included in descriptions even when they are not required (Pechmann, 1989; Eikmeyer and Ahlsèn, 1996), while relative attributes requiring comparison to other objects (such as SIZE), are cognitively more costly and more likely to be omitted(Belke and Meyer, 2002).
+In a more complex domain, such as the people domain in this corpus, the larger number of attributes increases the possible number of POs, and testing them all is unfeasible.
 Moreover, many of these attributes will not have been studied in the psycholinguistics literature.
 Let us see how these issues pan out in the (only moderately complex!) people domain.

-Although the experimental trials on which the people corpus is based were composed in such a way that the targets could be distinguished with a combination of the attributes HASBEARD, HASGLASSES and AGE, the descriptions contain many other attributes.
-With the 9 attributes (excluding TYPE) that were needed to annotate the bulk of descriptions in the people corpus, there are as many as 9! = 362880 possible preference orders.
-4 How might one narrow down 362880 prefer-
+Although the experimental trials on which the people corpus is based were composed in such a way that the targets could be distinguished with a combination of the attributes HASBEARD, HAS-GLASSES and AGE, the descriptions contain many other attributes.
+With the 9 attributes (excluding TYPE) that were needed to annotate the bulk of descriptions in the people corpus, there are as many as 9! = 362880 possible POs.
+For the algorithm evaluation we exclude the OTHER tag, because it represents a variety of unregistered properties.
+How might one narrow down 362880 POs to a manageable number?
+This is evidently an art rather than a science, but it will be instructive to see how one might reason.